aayushdogra/task-manager-microservice/README.md

 - `POST /db-test-task`

 ### Authentication Flow (Verified End-to-End)

 The authentication flow has been fully tested and verified:

-- User registers via /auth/register
+- User registers via `/auth/register`
-- User is persisted in PostgreSQL (users table)
+- User is persisted in PostgreSQL (`users` table)
 - Password is securely hashed
-- JWT access token is issued
+- JWT access token is issued and refresh token is generated and stored in DB
 - Token is validated by middleware
 - Protected endpoints return:
     - `401 Unauthorized` without token
     - `200 / 201` with valid token

-Authentication is fully stateless and does not rely on server-side sessions.
+Authentication is fully stateless for access tokens and stateful only fir refresh tokens.

 ### Health monitoring & Debugging